Andreas M Hansen | 04/02/2021

 Most of us have happily entered the new year without looking back.
 At Mono, we like to make some predictions about design trends at the start of each year in order to give our partners an idea of the design opportunities that can help small businesses stand out all over the world.

-Before we talk about trends for 2021, let’s look back at our guide to 2020 design trends, published around one year ago.
+Before we talk about trends for 2021, let’s look back at the 2020 design trends.
 We focused on emotional and engaging design, and we saw small businesses take advantage of these trends to make some truly beautiful websites.

 In fact, we are currently running our annual competition for the best small business website made on the Mono platform.
 This competition is open to all Mono partners and provides an opportunity to showcase some of the most well-designed small business websites out there.